Bucksch/biofeedback-system/README.md

 ## Step 3: PostgreSQL Server Setup

-Make sure your PostgreSQL server is running.
+Make sure your PostgreSQL server is installed and running.
 You'll need the database name, username, and password for your configuration and, if you want to run the prototype out-of-the-box, a table "eda_parameters" with three columns feature, value, created_at.
 Update the `get_database_connection()` function in `database.py` with your database details.

 To start the PostgreSQL Server, run: